WooCommerce vs BigCommerce

 WooCommerce: No included solutions

 As a free plugin, it’s not surprising that WooCommerce doesn’t come with a maintenance plan.
-However, there are plenty community forums where you can ask other users for advice.
+However, there are plenty of community forums where you can ask other users for advice.

 If you have development experience, these forums could be all you need to get your store back up and running.
 If not, you’ll likely need to contact an experienced developer for help.